 The practice of riding to school not only promotes physical health, mental well-being, and social interaction but has the added benefit of mitigating traffic from car drop-off and pick-up, which, in turn, makes walking and biking to school that much safer and easier.
 Downes Elementary has a long-standing track record of helping kids incorporate fitness into their everyday activities and creating a culture in which walking and biking to school are the norm not the exception.
 The effort put forth during Bike to School Week exemplify this commitment and is a prime example of a school and community coming together to create a healthy social and learning environment.

-Based on the success of this weeklong event, BikeNewark will be looking to do even more in 2019 with Downes during Bike to School Week and hope to expand this event to at least one other area elementary school during National Bike Month.
+Based on the success of this weeklong event, BikeNewark will be looking to do even more in 2019 with Downes during Bike to School Week.